 Scheduling Data Extension Imports in Automation Studio

 Many eComm users who send to data extensions might find themselves sending to the same audience on a regular basis, which generally means going through the time-consuming process of manually importing the data extensions to which you'll be sending.
-For example, the weekly CU Connections send from the Office of the President is sent to nine data extensions every week, and the monthly edition of the President's newsletter is sent to 17.
-In cases like these (or even for less extreme examples), searching through your list of data extensions and checking boxes to manually import them takes time.
+For example, the weekly CU Connections send from the Office of the President is sent to nine data extensions every week.
+In this case (or even for less extreme examples), searching through your list of data extensions and checking boxes to manually import them takes time.
 The solution?
 Marketing Cloud's Automation Studio.

 What is Automation Studio?